 See also: Silent Protagonists Who Talk in Sequels.

 Mutes are characters who are recognized within the game world as people who are incapable of speaking.
-Claude Speed from Grand Theft Auto 3 is considered a "mute."
-Characters who, in general, cannot speak are not considered "mutes."
-For instance, the Space Marine from Doom would be considered neither a mute nor a silent protagonist, since he is never spoken to, so it's unknown whether or not he can speak.
+Claude Speed from Grand Theft Auto 3 is considered a "mute".
+For instance, the Space Marine from Doom would be considered neither a mute nor a silent protagonist, since he is never given a reason to speak, so it's unknown whether or not he can.
 This page deals with the concept of mute characters exclusively.

 Secretive silent protagonists are a step up from mutes in complexity, in that they are essentially predefined, but are left with space for the player to insert his or her own thoughts and motivations, simply left unsaid and thus "secret".
 Secretive protagonists are almost never seen or heard speaking, but are treated by other characters as being able to speak, or having spoken in past, unseen events.
 The secretive protagonist's personality is defined indirectly, implied by the actions and reactions of the NPCs around him.